ClearBlade/cb-dev-kit/README.md

 ```

 ### generate
-Launches generator to walk through setting up an asset in src directory to be accessed by webpack for transpilation, testing, or [ClearBlade Hot Reload](https://github.com/ClearBlade/clearblade-hot-reload), providing available asset names and types that are available.
+(Recommended) Launches generator to walk through setting up an asset in src directory to be accessed by webpack for transpilation, testing, or [ClearBlade Hot Reload](https://github.com/ClearBlade/clearblade-hot-reload), providing available asset names and types that are available.

+#### Highlights
+* No need to look up flags and asset names/IDs
+* Selection of all asset types that can be created in src folder
+* Selection of all specific assets for each type
+* Selection of file types available for asset (js, ts, jsx, tsx)
+* Prompt for auto-generating adjacent unit test file for generated file
+* Prompt for auto-generating a React Component template for HTML widgets

 ```
 cb-dev-kit generate
 ```